 - Brexit still divides the UK: 31 per cent are more confident about their future, 36 per cent more worried, and 29 per cent remain neutral.

 - The UK is united in its attitude towards Trump.
 Fewer than one in five think he will have a positive effect on stability in the world, the global economy, the lives of our children, national finances and society in general.

 Can you spot opportunities for how to shape conversations about trust in your organisation?
 What’s trust like?
 If you don’t know, make it your business to.

 As ever you’re welcome to comment below or Tweet me @AllthingsIC.

 We need to rewrite new rules because the future of effective organisations and vibrant cultures depends on it.

 I’m off to have a strong cup of tea and am refusing to believe it’s game over.

 First published on the All Things IC blog 16 January 2017.

-Enjoyed this article?
-Learn more about internal communication with an All Things IC Masterclass.
+Want to learn more about internal communication?
+I’d love you to join an All Things IC Masterclass.